 The symposium aimed to promote understanding in the Australian context of what protections exist in IHL, what constitutes good practice in access negotiations, what support is available, and the challenges we should be working collectively to address.
 The event was inspired by the 2018 State of the Humanitarian System report, which identified three trends:

 These findings are concerning because IHL contains important protections for humanitarian access.
-If the laws are not understood or utilised, then this is a missed opportunity.
+If the laws are not understood or used, then this is a missed opportunity.
 This is particularly relevant to Australian Red Cross, which works with Australian organisations operating in conflict contexts to promote IHL best practice’.

 Despite a focus on practical approaches and meaningful compromise, there were important and encouraging points of consensus.
 These points related to the continuing relevance of humanitarian principles and legal frameworks for humanitarian assistance in armed conflict.